-- On 11 July 2016, the Company announced its intention to proceed with the partial divestment of the Gum Creek Gold Project by way of an initial public offering (IPO) of a new listed entity on the Australian Stock Exchange (ASX). - On 24 August 2016, the Company announced a material upgrade in the Savannah North Resource to 10.27 million tonnes at a nickel grade of 1.70% for 175,100 tonnes of contained nickel. - On 21 October 2016, the Company announced it had entered into an "Acquisition Agreement" with Horizon Gold Limited (Horizon) and Panoramic Gold Pty Ltd (Pan Gold) in which Pan Gold and the Gum Creek Gold Project would be acquired by Horizon in return for the Company being issued 39,030,612 shares, valued at \$15,612,000, in Horizon, conditional on Horizon raising \$15,000,000 before costs by issuing 37,500,000 shares in Horizon at \$0.40 per share and receiving conditional admission approval to the ASX Official List. - On 19 December 2016, the Company announced the successful divestment of a 49% interest in the Gum Creek Gold Project following the completion of the \$15,000,000 IPO of Horizon.
+- On 11 July 2016, the Company announced its intention to proceed with the partial divestment of the Gum Creek Gold Project by way of an initial public offering (IPO) of a new listed entity on the Australian Securities Exchange (ASX). - On 24 August 2016, the Company announced a material upgrade in the Savannah North Resource to 10.27 million tonnes at a nickel grade of 1.70% for 175,100 tonnes of contained nickel. - On 21 October 2016, the Company announced it had entered into an "Acquisition Agreement" with Horizon Gold Limited (Horizon) and Panoramic Gold Pty Ltd (Pan Gold) in which Pan Gold and the Gum Creek Gold Project would be acquired by Horizon in return for the Company being issued 39,030,612 shares, valued at \$15,612,000, in Horizon, conditional on Horizon raising \$15,000,000 before costs by issuing 37,500,000 shares in Horizon at \$0.40 per share and receiving conditional admission approval to the ASX Official List. - On 19 December 2016, the Company announced the successful divestment of a 49% interest in the Gum Creek Gold Project following the completion of the \$15,000,000 IPO of Horizon. - On 2 February 2017, the Company released the Savannah Project Feasibility Study based on a total Savannah Ore Reserve of 8.21 million tonnes at a nickel grade of 1.37% for 112,600 tonnes of contained nickel.
+Note: approximately 1.1% in the production target (1,400 tonnes of contained nickel) was from material classified as Inferred Resources.
+There is a low level of geological confidence associated with Inferred Mineral Resources and there is no certainty that further exploration work will result in the determination of Indicated Mineral Resources or that the production target itself will be realised. - On 24 April 2017, the Company announced the establishment of an Unmarketable Parcel (UMP) Sale Facility, open to eligible shareholders from 24 April 207 to 5 June 2017.